AceOfNitwits/PS-AnchorAPI/README.md

 ✅ Get-AnchorMachineBackups (List backups)

-⬜ List files on a file server enabled machine
+❗ Get-AnchorMachineFseFiles (List files on a file server enabled machine)

+   This API call seems to be non-functional.

 ✅ Get-AnchorGroupMembers (List group members)

    The API returns only the id's of member persons and groups.
 This function includes the `-Expand` option, to include group and person names in the results.

-⬜ List mapped paths on a file server enabled machine
+✅ List mapped paths on a file server enabled machine

+   Includes `-Expand` property

 ✅ Get-AnchorPersonActivity (List recent activity for a person)